 The hymn tune ST BOTOLPH was written in 1929 by Gordon Slater and published a year later in Songs of Praise for Boys and Girls.
 The tune is named for the parish which Slater served as organist from 1919 to 1927, before he became organist at Leicester Cathedral.
 Three years later he became organist and choirmaster of Lincoln Cathedral, a post he held for 36 years.
 The parish church of St Botolph is in Lincolnshire, in the port town of Boston - the church and town both named for the seventh century missionary and abbot Botwulf, who founded a monastery at Iken, nearby.
 There is little reliable information about Botwulf save for a brief mention, written a generation after his death, in an anonymous account of the Life of St. Ceolfrith wherein Botwulf was cited as "a man of unparalleled life and learning."
 Another entry, in the Anglo-Saxon Chronicle, would have been written more than 200 years afterward.
 (The place name 'Boston' is derived from Botwulf's Town.)

-Alternate version in C (lowers high A to G)
+Includes alternate version in C (lowers high A to G)

 Music copyright © Oxford University Press; Descant and harmonization arr.
 David Maurand